Imagine a future where tight glucose control is maintained automatically and with ease.

 JDRF has fostered incredible recent progress in AP technology through direct funding and collaborative partnerships with academic institutions, research organizations and industry.

 Following the launch of our Artificial Pancreas Project in 2006, our first steps were to support the development of continuous glucose monitors and increasingly sophisticated insulin pumps.
 Today, precursor AP systems that both monitor blood glucose and automatically suspend insulin delivery in order to prevent dangerously low blood sugar are on the market.
-Early AP systems with the ability to predict blood sugar trends and dose accordingly are expected to enter the market as early as 2017.
+Early AP systems that can predict blood sugar trends and dose accordingly appeared on the market in 2017.

 We’ve come a long way on this journey in a short period of time.
 But more work must be done to advance the development of AP systems.
 JDRF is continuing to push for faster-acting insulin, improved blood-glucose sensing technology and the ultimate goal of this project: completely automated AP systems that replicate, as closely as possible, the operations of a normal pancreas.